Nickklein13/CMDadmin-andcommands/README.md

 <p>
 2.)
-Once we're in file locations, right click again, and select properties.
+Once we're in file locations, right-click again, and select properties.
 Then once that window is up, we'll want to click on the "Advanced" command.
 It'll pop up a new window, and we'll want to select "Run as administrator".
 Hit "OK", "Apply", "OK".
 </p>
 <br />